 ICT4LT Module 2.1

-This module aims to expand upon the ideas and information contained in the Level 1 modules of ICT4LT, especially Module 1.1 and Module 1.4, and examines different ways in which CALL software can be integrated into classroom teaching and study programmes.
+This module aims to expand upon the ideas and information contained in the Level 1 modules of ICT4LT, especially Module 1.1 and Module 1.4, and examines different ways in which ICT can be integrated into teaching Modern Foreign Languages.

 This Web page is designed to be read from the printed page.
 Use File / Print in your browser to produce a printed copy.
 After you have digested the contents of the printed copy, come back to the onscreen version to follow up the hyperlinks.